-Causes and Effects of Driving Distracted
+Causes and Effects of Distracted Driving

 Causes of Distracted Driving

-- Playing with the radio
+- Adjusting the radio

 - Driving under the influence

-- Playing with a GPS
+- Inputting information into a GPS

-Driving While Under the Influence: The use of mind-altering substances such as alcohol, drugs, and even prescription medication is a form of distracted driving.
-These substances make it difficult to focus your attention on the road and even worse, alcohol makes you lose your inhibition.
-Drunk driving laws are severe in most states and include large fines and often driver's license suspension.
+The use of mind-altering substances such as alcohol, illicit drugs, or even prescription medication is a form of distracted driving.
+These substances make it difficult to focus your attention on the road, and alcohol delays your response time as well.